 Equivalents of the current geology courses for the University's B.A. in geology are required.
 Course program will be selected to provide the student with a well-rounded background in lithosphere, hydrosphere and atmosphere.
-Those who will be teachers must take 5500:780 Seminar.
-Curricular & Instructional Studies: Earth Science, or equivalent.
+Those who will be teachers must take 5500:780

+Seminar in Curricular and Instructional Studies: Earth Science, or equivalent.